wahaha303/ICCPlus/README.md

  - Added a feature to download images of backpacks by splitting them if the size is too large for successful download.
  - Added a feature to manipulate choices that can be selected multiple times using 'Force another choice active' (e.g., id/ON#3).
  - Added a loading animation to the viewer.
+ - Added a feature that 'X of these is selected' requirement.
+ - Added a feature that 'Force another choice active' at random.
+ - Added a feature that costs points at random.
+ - Added a feature that prevents each choice from being unselected.
+ - Added a feature that 'Point Comparison' requirement can reference multiple point-type.

 ## Fixed